humanmade/altis-cloud/docs/WAF/traffic-management.md

 Bots are automatically classified into categories based their purpose, as determined by self-reported user-agent and other signals.
 For example, Advertising, Monitoring, Search Engine.
 See the *Settings* > *Traffic Management* page for the full list of categories and their descriptions.

+The action you choose for a category applies to unverified bots in that category.
+Verified bots are allowed through regardless of the setting, with the exception of the **AI** category, where the action applies to all AI bots.

 ### Signals